makinacorpus/DbToolsBundle/docs/content/configuration/reference.md

 :::warning
 This top level parameter applies to all connections per default.
-If you need a different value per connection, the setting can also be configured on a per connection basis under the `connections.CONNECTION.backup_binary` name.
+If you need a different value per connection, the setting can also be configured on a per-connection basis under the `connections.CONNECTION.backup_binary` name.

 If you have more than one connection using different database vendor, it is strongly advised to override at the connection level.
 :::